OpenEvalProject/evals/manuscripts/elife-96678/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/01q9sj412 Department of Visceral Surgery and Medicine, Inselspital, Bern University Hospital, University Hospital of Bern Bern Switzerland
+1. Department of Visceral Surgery and Medicine, Inselspital, Bern University Hospital, University Hospital of Bern Bern Switzerland ([ROR:01q9sj412](https://ror.org/01q9sj412))
-2. https://ror.org/01q9sj412 Department for BioMedical Research, Visceral Surgery and Medicine, University Hospital of Bern Bern Switzerland
+2. Department for BioMedical Research, Visceral Surgery and Medicine, University Hospital of Bern Bern Switzerland ([ROR:01q9sj412](https://ror.org/01q9sj412))

 † Corresponding author

 ## Abstract

 Sepsis causes millions of deaths per year worldwide and is a current global health priority declared by the WHO.
 Sepsis-related deaths are a result of dysregulated inflammatory immune responses indicating the need to develop strategies to target inflammation.
 An important mediator of inflammation is extracellular adenosine triphosphate (ATP) that is released by inflamed host cells and tissues, and also by bacteria in a strain-specific and growth-dependent manner.
 Here, we investigated the mechanisms by which bacteria release ATP.
-Using genetic mutant strains of Escherichia coli ( E. coli ), we demonstrate that ATP release is dependent on ATP synthase within the inner bacterial membrane.
+Using genetic mutant strains of Escherichia coli (E. coli), we demonstrate that ATP release is dependent on ATP synthase within the inner bacterial membrane.
 In addition, impaired integrity of the outer bacterial membrane notably contributes to ATP release and is associated with bacterial death.
 In a mouse model of abdominal sepsis, local effects of bacterial ATP were analyzed using a transformed E. coli bearing an arabinose-inducible periplasmic apyrase hydrolyzing ATP to be released.
 Abrogating bacterial ATP release shows that bacterial ATP suppresses local immune responses, resulting in reduced neutrophil counts and impaired survival.
 In addition, bacterial ATP has systemic effects via its transport in outer membrane vesicles (OMV).
 ATP-loaded OMV are quickly distributed throughout the body and upregulated expression of genes activating degranulation in neutrophils, potentially contributing to the exacerbation of sepsis severity.
 This study reveals mechanisms of bacterial ATP release and its local and systemic roles in sepsis pathogenesis.

 ## Introduction